gbmhunter/blog/content/programming/firmware/controlling-led-brightness-using-pwm/_index.md

 Another way to control LEDs is with constant-current drivers or sinks.

 The [CodeInsecurity "The problem with driving LEDs with PWM" blog post](https://codeinsecurity.wordpress.com/2023/07/17/the-problem-with-driving-leds-with-pwm/)[^codeinsecurity-the-problem-with-driving-leds-with-pwm] is a good read.

+The code used to generate the PWM examples on this page can be found at https://github.com/gbmhunter/blog-controlling-led-brightness-using-pwm.

 ## References